Toenail Pain [Toenail Fungus, Ingrown Toenails, Discolored Toenails]

-Toenail cancer is extremely rare and accounts for only about 1-2% of all diagnosed melanomas in the human body.
+Toenail cancer is sporadic and accounts for only about 1-2% of all diagnosed melanomas in the human body.

-Of the subungual melanomas, 60% are found in the fingernails and about 40% are found in the toenails.
-It is very rare to ever even consider the black toenail fungus or toenail melanoma question.
+Of the subungual melanomas, 60% are found in the fingernails, and about 40% are found in the toenails.
+It is sporadic ever even to consider the black toenail fungus or toenail melanoma question.

-Subungual melanomas are more common in older individuals 60+ years or older and who have a history of cancerous skin growths.
+Subungual melanomas are more common in older individuals 60+ years or older and have a history of cancerous skin growth.

 A subungual melanoma or a toenail melanoma black toenail line is usually very wide (over 3 mm).

+The black line extending into the epidermis (surrounding toenail skin) is called a Hutchinson sign.
 It is usually associated with a thickened toenail nodule.
-It might also possibly show bleeding that extends into the surrounding toenail skin.
-The black line extending into the epidermis (surrounding toenail skin) called a Hutchinson sign.
+It might also possibly show bleeding that extends into the surrounding toenail skin.is

-Usually only one toenail is infected.
-It is very rare for there to be multiple subungual melanomas.
+Usually, only one toenail is infected.
+It is scarce for there to be multiple subungual melanomas.

-Important melanoma warning: It is extremely important to go see your podiatrist or your oncologist to perform a biopsy.
+Important melanoma warning: It is essential to see your podiatrist or your oncologist perform a biopsy.

-If a subungual melanoma if not detected, it can spread through the rest of your body.
-Going to see your podiatrist is a great start to diagnose whether you had a black toenail fungus or black line associated with a subungual melanoma.
+If a subungual melanoma is not detected, it can spread through the rest of your body.
+Going to see your podiatrist is a great start to diagnose whether you had a black toenail fungus or a black line associated with subungual melanoma.

 Frequently Asked Black Spot on the Toenail Questions: